 Showing ‘use’ of your mark can be as simple as demonstrating sales of products with the trade mark or advertisement of your products.
 As soon as your trade mark is registered it is important to keep a record of invoices, product packaging, advertising collateral and sales records, as this is considered proof of using your mark.

 Evidence is usually submitted in a witness statement form.
 This is a legal document that states the information you provided is correct as far as you are aware.
-If do not want to file an evidence form, but you want to challenge the validity of the attack, you can submit a written statement as a form letter that has to contain copies of your evidence.
+If you do not want to file an evidence form, but you want to challenge the validity of the attack, you can submit a written statement as a form letter that has to contain copies of your evidence.

 Use in a different form to that in which it was registered

-If you have used your mark in a different way to that in which it was registered, you may be able to still prove genuine use if your mark was used in a modified form, or if your mark is part of a composite mark or a group of marks.
+If you have used your mark in a different way to that in which it was registered, you may still be able to prove genuine use if your mark was used in a modified form, or if your mark is part of a composite mark or a group of marks.
 As long as the distinctive character of your mark is not modified, your mark could still be perceived as the mark registered even if you used your mark in an altered form.

 Use that may not count